 Take a look at all of the conditions we can help you with.
-Simply fill in the consultation and our prescribers will review your answers.
+Simply fill in the consultation and our prescribers will contact you to review your answers

 Heartburn is a burning feeling in the chest caused by stomach acid travelling up towards the throat (acid reflux).
 If it keeps happening, it’s called gastro-oesophageal reflex disease (GORD).

 Acne is a common skin condition that affects most people at some point.
 It causes spots, oily skin and sometimes skin that’s hot or painful to touch.

 Hay fever is usually worse between late March and September, especially when it’s warm, humid and windy.
 This is when the pollen count is highest.

 You can get altitude sickness if you travel to a high altitude too quickly.
 Altitude sickness, also called acute mountain sickness (AMS), can become a medical emergency if ignored.

 Malaria is a serious tropical disease spread by mosquitoes.
 If it isn’t diagnosed and treated promptly, it can be fatal.
 A single mosquito bite is all it takes for someone to become infected.

 Asthma is a common lung condition that causes occasional breathing difficulties.
 It affects people of all ages and often starts in childhood, although it can also develop for the first time in adults.

 Bacterial vaginosis (BV) is a common cause of unusual vaginal discharge.
 BV is not a sexually transmitted infection (STI), but it can increase your risk of getting an STI such as chlamydia.

 We have a number of combined pills and progestogen-only pills available with CQ Doctor as well as other contraception products.